-- 3.1 The Application Site ('Site') measures 1.29 hectares in size and comprises five buildings, including a Grade II\ and Grade II Listed building. - 3.2 The Site presently forms part of the wider Atkins campus.
-Planning permission was granted on 26.01.2015, under application ref: 14/01150/FUL, for a new office building.
+- 3.1 The Application Site ("Site") measures 1.29 hectares in size and comprises five buildings, including a Grade II and Grade II listed building. - 3.2 The Site presently forms part of the wider Atkins campus.
+Planning permission was granted on 26 January 2015, under application ref: 14/01150/FUL, for a new office building.
 This is located immediately adjacent to this Site in question.
 Due to the new office building, which is nearing completion, the buildings located on this Site, are considered surplus to requirements.
-In essence, Atkins has consolidated its office requirements on the adjacent Site. - 3.3 The Site is immediately bound by the Atkins Office building, which is nearing completion, and its associated car park to the north.
-It is bound by woodland to the east (falling within the green belt) and by a locally Listed wall to the south and west. - 3.4 To the south of the Site is Chalk Lane, which comprises a hotel (benefiting from planning permission to accommodate 21 dwelling units, application ref: 17/01275/FUL), residential properties and a pub.
+In essence, Atkins has consolidated its office requirements on the adjacent Site. - 3.3 The Site is immediately bound by the Atkins Office building and its associated car park to the north.
+It is bound by woodland to the east (falling within the Green Belt) and by a wall to the south and west. - 3.4 To the south of the Site is Chalk Lane, which comprises a hotel (benefiting from planning permission to accommodate 21 dwelling units, application ref: 17/01275/FUL), residential properties and a pub.
 To the north-west of the Site is Worple Road, which typically comprises residential properties.
-The Site is located approximately 1.8 kilometres from Epsom Town Centre. - 3.5 The Site is currently accessed from Ashley Road, to the north-east, which falls within the Green Belt.
-The proposal seeks an underground car park (beneath Block F), which is accessed via the existing access off Ashley Road.
-The proposal also seeks a new vehicular access along Chalk Lane. - 3.6 The Site is designated as a Built up Area and is within the Chalk Lane Conservation Area.
-As above, the Site comprises a Grade II\ Listed building, Grade II Listed building and a Listed wall.
-The surrounding area also comprises the following Listed buildings: - Chalk Lane Hotel.
-Grade II Listed. - Maidstone House.
-Grade II Listed. - 2, 4, 5, 6, 8, 10, 12 and 14 Chalk Lane.
-Grade II Listed. - Woodcote Green House.
-Grade II\ Listed. - South East Boundary Wall to Woodcote Mews.
-Grade II Listed.
+The Site is located approximately 1.8 kilometres from Epsom town centre. - 3.5 The Site is currently accessed from Ashley Road, to the north-east, which falls within the Green Belt.
+The proposal seeks an underground car park (beneath proposed Block F), which is accessed via the existing access off Ashley Road.
+The proposal also seeks a new vehicular access along Chalk Lane.

-- South East Boundary Wall to 1 Woodcote Mews.
-Grade II Listed. - 3.7 The Site is located within a sustainable location.
-The nearest bus stops are on Ashley Road, with buses travelling towards Tadworth, Crawley, Gatwick Airport and Reigate to the south-east.
-Epsom train station is located approximately 1.8 kilometres to the north of the Site, Epsom Downs train station is located approximately 3.5 kilometres to the east of the Site and Tattenham Corner is located approximately 2.7 kilometres to the south-east of the Site. - 3.8 The Site is located within Flood Zone 1 (low probability of flooding). - 3.9 Descriptions and details of the five existing buildings at the Site are provided below:
+- 3.6 The Site is designated as a Built up Area and is within the Chalk Lane Conservation Area.
+As above, the Site comprises a Grade II and Grade II listed building and a wall.
+In accordance with Historic England's records, the wall surrounding the Site is not independently listed. - 3.7 The surrounding area also comprises the following listed buildings: - Chalk Lane Hotel.
+Grade II listed. - Maidstone House.
+Grade II listed. - 2, 4, 5, 6, 8, 10, 12 and 14 Chalk Lane.
+Grade II listed. - Woodcote Green House.
+Grade II listed. - South East Boundary Wall to Woodcote Mews.
+Grade II listed. - South East Boundary Wall to 1 Woodcote Mews.
+Grade II listed. - 3.8 The Site is located within a sustainable location: - The nearest bus stops are on Ashley Road, approximately 0.2 miles from the Site (approximately three minute walk), with buses travelling towards Tadworth and Crawley, to the south-east - Epsom train station is located approximately 1.3 kilometres to the north of the Site (approximately 18 minute walk) - Epsom Downs train station is located approximately 3.2 kilometres to the east of the Site (approximately 40 minute walk) - Tattenham Corner is located approximately 3.2 kilometres to the south-east of the Site (approximately 35 minute walk) - 3.9 The Site is located within Flood Zone 1 (low probability of flooding). - 3.10 Descriptions and details of the five existing buildings at the Site are provided below: